 - To save costs on days out to theme parks, watch out for free +1 ticket offers on cereal boxes.

-- This week sees the opening of the Harry Potter Photographic Exhibition in Covent Garden, which will take fans behind-the-scenes of their favourite Harry Potter and Fantastic Beasts film moments and memories, as it houses hundreds of iconic photographs from behind the camera during filming.
+- Why not book the Harry Potter Photographic Exhibition in Covent Garden, which will take fans behind-the-scenes of their favourite Harry Potter and Fantastic Beasts film moments and memories, as it houses hundreds of iconic photographs from behind the camera during filming.

 - There are many 2 for 1 days out available when you travel by train.
 The wide range of options include Legoland, Alton Towers, Sea Life Centres, Madame Tussauds, and Cadbury World, plus lots more.